Tüp District: Geography

 The district is located between Küngöy Ala-Too Range and Issyk-Kul lake.
 The topography varies from multiple-folded medium-altitude mountains featuring in erosional dissection to alluvial - proluvial planes with river fans, and lakeside planes of Issyk-Kul lake area.
 Approximately 48% of the district is occupied by mountains, and 48% - by valleys.
 The hydrological conditions are dominated by Tüp river that rises on north slopes of Teskey Ala-Too Range.

 Climate

 An average temperature in January is -6°C in valleys, and -14°C in mountains.
 In July, an average temperature varies from +18°C in valleys, to +9°C in mountains.
 An absolute recorded temperature maximum is +35°.
 Average maximum temperatures are +30°C in valleys, and +15°C in mountains.
 Average yearly precipitation is 350-400 mm in valleys, and 500-600 mm in mountains.
 An average snow cover is up to 30 cm.
 The Eastern wind called Santash reaches 20-30 m/s.

+Ecology

+The fauna of the area is notably diverse.
+On the coastal plain, pheasants and hares are common, along with acclimatized species such as the Ussuri raccoon dog and muskrat.
+The lake serves as a wintering site for waterbirds, including the great egret, woodcock, swans, gray geese, ducks, and other species.

+In the forested gorges, roe deer, lynx, bears, wolves, badgers, and martens are found.
+Above the upper forest line live mountain goats and the snow leopard, while the high plateaus are inhabited by argali.
+Snowcocks, as well as vultures and golden eagles, can also be observed here.
+In the mountain steppes and meadows, marmots are abundant.